CyberPoison/sentinel-cli-dvpn/README.md

+## Docker of Sentinel-CLI Client DVPN
-ATTENTION: V2RAY is installed but not working need some time to understand how that soft works !!.
+#### ATTENTION: V2RAY is installed but not working need some time to understand how that soft works !!.

 Dockerfile for the docker image with sentinel-cli dvpn : [https://hub.docker.com/r/cyberpoison/sentinel-client-cli-dvpn ](https://hub.docker.com/r/cyberpoison/sentinel-client-cli-dvpn)